 Payment shall be per lineal metre, to the nearest 0.1m.
 Laterals shall be measured from the face of the junction socket.
-Laterals shall include all those items in pipe installation under clause 8.0 - Pipe Installation, fluming and the verification that laterals are live and have been connected, fittings and restoration.
-The supply of imported backfill is scheduled separately.
+Laterals shall include all those items in pipe installation under clause 8.0 - Pipe Installation, fluming and the verification that laterals are live and have been connected, fittings, service support, backfill (supply and placement) and restoration.